PX4/PX4-user_guide/en/advanced_config/bootloader_update.md

    Reading symbols from px4fmuv5_bl.elf...done.
    ```

-1. Find your `<dronecode-probe-id>` by running an ls command in the **/dev/serial/by-id** directory.
+1. Find your `<dronecode-probe-id>` by running an `ls` command in the **/dev/serial/by-id** directory.

-1. Now connect to the Dronecode probe with the following command:
+1. Now connect to the debug probe with the following command:

    ```sh
    tar ext /dev/serial/by-id/<dronecode-probe-id>
    ```

-1. Power on the Pixhawk with another USB cable and connect the Dronecode probe to the FMU-DEBUG port.
+1. Power on the Pixhawk with another USB cable and connect the probe to the `FMU-DEBUG` port.

    :::note
-   To be able to connect the Dronecode probe to the FMU-DEBUG port, you may need to remove the case (e.g. on Pixhawk 4 you would do this using a T6 Torx screwdriver).
+   To be able to connect a Dronecode probe to the `FMU-DEBUG` port, you may need to remove the case (e.g. on Pixhawk 4 you would do this using a T6 Torx screwdriver).
    :::

-1. Use the following command to scan for the Pixhawk’s swd and connect to it:
+1. Use the following command to scan for the Pixhawk`s SWD and connect to it:

    ```sh
    (gdb) mon swdp_scan